Aetna CEO says has 'bias' to maintain exchange markets in 2015

-(Reuters) - The Chief Executive Officer of health insurer Aetna Inc (AET.N) said on Thursday that the company has a “bias” towards remaining in 2015 in the markets in the 17 states where it now offers health plans to individual on the public exchanges.
+April 24 (Reuters) - The Chief Executive Officer of health insurer Aetna Inc said on Thursday that the company has a “bias” towards remaining in 2015 in the markets in the 17 states where it now offers health plans to individual on the public exchanges.

 Insurers must submit 2015 health plans to regulators in the next two months and are currently working out the premium rates and structures of those plans.